-This option is used to free up the memory block 15M-16M.
+Two options are available: Enabled and Disabled.
+The default setting is Disabled.
+This option is used to reserve the memory block 15M-16M for ISA adapter ROM.
 Some special peripherals need to use a memory block located between 15M and 16M, and this memory block has a size of 1M.
 We recommend that you disable this option.